 Here are retirement tools that I believe aren't worth our time.
 I list them here to keep a record of what I've looked at and so that readers know I've considered and rejected these options.

-- Flexible Retirement Planner–Too many ads on the site and planner must either be downloaded (Windows only) or used Java Web Start.
+- Flexible Retirement Planner–Too many ads on the site and the planner must either be downloaded (Windows only) or used with Java Web Start.